PeterZs/Swept-Volume/README.md

 - `-f, --function <file>` : Specify an implicit function file or predefined function name.
 Can be:
   - A predefined function name (e.g., `fertility_v4`, `kitten_dog`, `letter_L_blend`, `ball_genus_roll`, `tangle_chair_S`, `star_S`, etc.)
   - See `trajectory.h` for all available predefined functions
-- `-t, --threshold <value>` : Set the threshold value for grid generation (default: 0.0005).
-Lower values produce coarser grids.
-This is a DOUBLE value that controls the precision level.
+- `--ee, --epsilon-env <value>` : Set the environment threshold (default: 0.0005).
+Lower values produce finer grids for the sweep function.
+This is a DOUBLE value that controls the mesh precision.
+This parameter corresponds to the `epsilon_env` variable stated in the paper
-- `--tt, --traj-threshold <value>` : Set the threshold value for trajectory processing (default: 0.005).
-This is a DOUBLE value that controls trajectory precision.
+- `--es, --epsilon-sil <value>` : Set the silhouette threshold (default: 0.005).
+Lower values produce finer grids for the silhouette function.This is a DOUBLE value that controls trajectory precision.
+This parameter corresponds to the `epsilon_sil` variable stated in the paper
-- `-m, --max-splits <number>` : Set the maximum number of splits for grid generation to avoid infinite subdivision (default: unlimited).
-This is a sanity parameter to prevent degeneracies.
-- `--without-snapping` : Disable vertex snapping in the iso-surfacing step.
-- `--without-optimal-triangulation` : Disable optimal triangulation in the iso-surfacing triangulation step.
+- `-i, --inside-check`: Whether the grid generation will do a full grid refinement considering regions of the envelope that is inside the sweep.
+Turning this on will generate a complete smooth envelope with fine details for inside regions.
+Note that this tag may add considerable amount of time and memory.

 ## Example: